hiibolt/KnowledgeBase/pages/Parametric Curves.md

   Higher order derivatives can be calculated as $$\frac{\frac{d}{dt}*\frac{dy}{dx}}{\frac{dx}{dt}}$$.

   *Note: The tangent line can easily be found using the x and y components of the parabola, given you have calculated* $\frac{dy}{dx}$.
+- ## Area Bounded by a Parametric Curve